digineo/texd/README.md

 Metrics related to processing also have an `engine=?` label indicating the TeX engine ("xelatex", "lualatex", or "pdflatex"), and an `image=?` label indicating the Docker image.

+### Simple UI

+You can try compiling TeX documents directly in your browser: Visit http://localhost:2201, and you'll be greeted with a very basic, but functional UI.

+Please note, that this UI is *not* built to work in every browser.
+It intentionally does not use fancy build tools.
+It's just a simple HTML file, built by hand, using Bootstrap 5 for esthetics and Vue 3 for interaction.
+Both Bootstrap and Vue are bundled with texd, so you won't need internet access for this to work.

+If your browser does not support modern features like ES2022 proxies, `Object.entries`, `fetch`, and `<object type="application/pdf" />` elements, you're out of luck.
+(Maybe upgrade your browser?)
+Anyway, consider the UI only as demonstrator for the API.

 ## History